cksystemsteaching/selfie/grader/introductory-assignments.md

 | 42   | Hexadecimal | 0x2A           |
 | "42" | String      | 42             |
 | '*'  | ASCII       | 42             |

-### Unary
+## Unary

-The [Unary Numeral System](https://en.wikipedia.org/wiki/Unary_numeral_system) is the simplest numeral system to represent natural numbers.
+The [Unary Numeral System](https://en.wikipedia.org/wiki/Unary_numeral_system) is the most straightforward numeral system to represent natural numbers.

-**Examples**:
+### Examples

-The number 42 represented in the unary numeral System:
+The number 42 represented in the unary numeral system:

 111111111111111111111111111111111111111111

-That are 42 ones in a row.
+That is 42 ones in a row.

-### Octal
+## Octal

 The [Octal](https://en.wikipedia.org/wiki/Octal) (base 8) notation is popular in computer science because it is represented in blocks of three bits.

-Each digit of an octal number can be represented by three bits.
+Each digit of an octal number is represented by three bits.
 Conversely, an octal number can easily be generated from a binary number by grouping three bits each.

-**Octal notation**:
+**Octal notation**

 | MSB   |       |       |       |       |       |       | LSB   |
 | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- |
 | 8^{7} | 8^{6} | 8^{5} | 8^{4} | 8^{3} | 8^{2} | 8^{1} | 8^{0} |
 | 2M    | 262K  | 32K   | 4K    | 512   | 64    | 8     | 1     |

-**Octal numbers**:
+**Octal numbers**

 | Decimal | 3-bit Binary | Octal    |
 | ------- | ------------ | -------- |
 | 0       | 000          | 0        |